rabbah/nimbella-cli/doc/README.md

 https://github.com/
 ```

-The deployer supports all three prefix styles to align with developer habits and URLs copied from elsewhere: all three are equivalent and authenticate to github in exactly the same way.
+The deployer supports all three prefix styles to align with developer habits and URLs copied from elsewhere: all three are equivalent and authenticate to GitHub in exactly the same way.

-You follow the prefix with the "owner" (Github account), repository, path to the project within the repository (if any), and specific branch or commit (if not `master`).
+You follow the prefix with the "owner" (GitHub account), repository, path to the project within the repository (if any), and specific branch or commit (if not `master`).
 For example,

 ```
 nim project deploy github:nimbella/demo-projects/visits nim project deploy git@github.com:/my-account/my-repo-with-project/#dev
 ```

 The deployer does not use SSL public/private keys or username/password authentication.
-It relies on tokens issued for you by Github.
-If you obtained your Nimbella account using your Github account for identification, there is _probably_ already a Github token stored as part of your Nimbella credentials (this depends on the details of account provisioning).
+It relies on tokens issued for you by GitHub.
+If you obtained your Nimbella account using your GitHub account for identification, there is _probably_ already a GitHub token stored as part of your Nimbella credentials (this depends on the details of account provisioning).

-You can check Github accounts for which you have tokens in your Nimbella credential store by issuing
+You can check GitHub accounts for which you have tokens in your Nimbella credential store by issuing

 ```
 nim auth github --list
 ```

-If you do not have any github account registered then `nim project deploy` will (by default) refuse to deploy from github.
+If you do not have any GitHub account registered then `nim project deploy` will (by default) refuse to deploy from github.
 You can override this behavior using (e.g.)

 ```
 nim project github:nimbella/demo-projects/visits --anon-github
 ```

-However, github imposes severe rate limitations on anonymous access.
+However, GitHub imposes severe rate limitations on anonymous access.
 Many projects that you will want to deploy will be large enough that you will hit this limit routinely.
 Also, you will be unable to deploy from private repos.
 So, this option is really for exploring the capability only.
-To really use the capability in serious development, you must have a github account.
+To really use the capability in serious development, you must have a GitHub account.
 If you have one (or once you have one) you can add it to your Nimbella credentials using

 ```
 nim auth github --initial
 ```

-A web page will open for you in your default browser, allowing you to login securely to Github for verification.
-At the end of that process, you will have a Github token.
+A web page will open for you in your default browser, allowing you to login securely to GitHub for verification.
+At the end of that process, you will have a GitHub token.

-At present, deploying from Github has these additional limitations.
+At present, deploying from GitHub has these additional limitations.

 - the `--incremental` option is not available.
-- the `project watch` command does not work when deploying from github
+- the `project watch` command does not work when deploying from GitHub

 ### Deployer recordkeeping